Story for the Week

 Publication Date: September 28, 2019

-I originally received an advance copy of this title from NetGalley and Harper Collins UK, One More Chapter in exchange for an honest review.
+I originally received an advance copy of this title from NetGalley and Harper Collins UK, One More Chapter.

 Publisher’s Description